LuanaPantiru/Smart-flowerpot/DOCUMENTATION.md

     $ sudo apt-get install g++
     ```

-3. Install Pistache library (check this for updated instructions http://pistache.io/docs/ or follow the next instructions)
+3. Install Pistache library (check this for updated instructions http://pistache.io/docs/ or follow the next instructions).You will need to install the Pistache library.
+On Ubuntu, you can install a pre-built binary as described here.
     ```
     $ sudo add-apt-repository ppa:pistache+team/unstable
     $ sudo apt update